-The following table provides information as of December 29, 2018 regarding shares of common stock that may be issued under our equity compensation plans, consisting of the Amended and Restated 2004 Stock Option and Incentive Plan, the 2005 Stock Option and Incentive Plan, as amended, the Evolution Robotics, Inc. 2007 Stock Plan, the 2015 Stock Option and Incentive Plan, the 2018 Stock Option and Incentive Plan, and our 2017 Employee Stock Purchase Plan (the "ESPP").
+The following table provides information as of December 29, 2018 regarding shares of common stock that may be issued under our equity compensation plans, consisting of the Amended and Restated 2004 Stock Option and Incentive Plan, the 2005 Stock Option and Incentive Plan, as amended, the Evolution Robotics, Inc. 2007 Stock Plan, the 2015 Stock Option and Incentive Plan, and our 2017 Employee Stock Purchase Plan (the "ESPP").

-Plan Category Number of securities to be issued upon exercise of outstanding options, units and rights (a) Weighted average exercise price of outstanding options, units and rights (b) Numbers of securities remaining available for future issuance under equity compensation plan (excluding securities referenced in column (a))(c) Equity compensation plans approved by security holders 1,584,476(1) \$35.06 1,623,670(2) Equity compensation plans not approved by security holders 7,793(3) \$ 4.68 Total 1,592,269(4) \$34.55 1,623,670
+Plan Category Number of securities to be issued upon exercise of outstanding options, units and rights (a) Weighted average exercise price of outstanding options, units and rights (b) Numbers of securities remaining available for future issuance under equity compensation plan (excluding securities referenced in column (a))(c) Equity compensation plans approved by security holders 1,584,476(1) \$35.06 1,623,670(2) Equity compensation plans not approved by security holders 7,793(3) \$ 4.68 Total 1.592.269(4) \$34.55 1.623.670